 Production systems were invented by Emil Post, an American logician in the 1920's.
 A Post production system consists of a set of production rules.
-Each production rule consists of a pattern to match on the left side, and a replacement Gödel's Theorem in on the right side.
-From an initial string, rules that match are applied to produce 1921-had I been new strings.
+Each production rule consists of a pattern to match on the left side, and a replacement on the right side.
+From an initial string, rules that match are applied to produce new strings.
 For example, Douglas Hofstadter describes the following Post production system known as the MIU-system in Gödel, Escher, Bach (each rule is described first formally, and the quoted text below is the description from GEB):